LaunchCodeEducation/data-analysis-wiki/Tableau-Part-1.md

 ## In the prep work for this class, the students learned:
 1. How to navigate the Tableau workspace
 1. How to connect to data
-1. An understanding of Tableau Data Types and how mixed data is handled
+1. An understanding of Tableau data types and how mixed data is handled
 1. How to create a dashboard

 ## Announcements